 - Better adapt UX to quick, agile iteration dynamics helping include UX metrics on a more fluid daily work.

 - Follow a methodical process that allows other UX team members to measure any product bugs, following the same standard criteria.

 UX value is a relation between Severity and Impact.
 Severity understood as a combination of Impact on the task/goal users is performing or chasing and the Impact this could have on the Product/Brand equity, revenue, or profitability.
 The impact is defined as the relevance the task/process has as part of overall product experience.

 UX Value Levels and principles:

-- Anything that affects a third level process (low impact) and makes it impossible to perform a task is medium bug.
+- Anything that affects a third level process (low impact) and makes it impossible to perform a task is a medium bug.

-- Anything that affects a third level process (low impact) and that doesn’t prevent perform a task is low bug.
+- Anything that affects a third level process (low impact) and that doesn’t prevent perform a task is a low bug.

 Calculating UX Value…

 Crossing severity and impact factors using the above-defined logic (UX value level-principles), the following are the basic score combinations (first you will need to calculate severity and impact, see next)